-- 1.1 Basis of Claim - 1.1.1 Fear of persecution or serious harm by the Sudanese authorities because of a person's 'sur place' political activities in the UK. - 1.2 Summary of Issues to Consider - 1.2.1 Is the person's account a credible one? - 1.2.2 Are persons who have undertaken sur place political activities in the UK at risk of persecution or serious harm on return to Sudan? - 1.2.3 Are those at risk able to seek effective protection? - 1.2.4 Are those at risk able to internally relocate? - 1.2.5 Does the person fall to be excluded from a grant of protection? - 1.2.6 If refused, is the claim one which is likely to be certifiable as 'clearly unfounded' under section 94 of the Nationality, Immigration and Asylum Act 2002? - 1.3 Other Points to Note - 1.3.1 For general guidance on handling asylum claims based on 'sur place' activity, see section 6.7 of the Asylum Instruction on Assessing Credibility and Refugee Status.
+1.1 Basis of Claim

+1.1.1 Fear of persecution or serious harm by the Sudanese authorities because of a person's 'sur place' political activities in the UK.

+1.2 Other Points to Note

+1.2.1 For general guidance on handling asylum claims based on 'sur place' activity, see section 6.7 of the Asylum Instruction on Assessing Credibility and Refugee Status.